What Buy-To-Let Taxes Do I Have To Pay?

 • Building and contents insurance

-Remember, the tax year runs from April 6th to April 5th of the following year.
-This same tax rule applies in Scotland.
+Remember, the tax year runs from 6th April to 5th April the following year.
+The same rules apply in Scotland, although the tax bands there are slightly different.

 Mortgage Tax Relief Option for Buy-to-Let Mortgages